The Battle for Electricity

 July became August, and still no electricity.
 When I called the JCP&L engineer, he immediately passed the buck to their job scheduler.
 When I finally connected with him after a week of calling, the scheduler expressed confusion: why was there no 750-foot trench along the driveway to the house, he asked?
 Evidently he was never informed by the engineer that the temporary connection was being done right at the transformer.
 He was instead working off of the original specs for permanent service drawn up two years prior; he even had the old, outdated work numbers.
 Consequently, the job got dumped in their WTF bin, and had I not called asking about its status, they would never have bothered to do the work, much less contact me!

 It took nearly all of my remaining strength to refrain from going postal on JCP&L. But then, when at last I got a new firm date for the connection work, it poured rain that day, meaning I had to wait another week or two while the work was rescheduled.
 That dark cloud was hanging over me again—literally, this time.

-Yes, I finally got temporary electric service, and my little cabin is now up and running... on a 350-foot extension cord (I wish I'd thought to request temporary service at the remote transformer years ago!).
-After what I had to go through to finally get this far, I was too wrung out to celebrate the achievement—particularly since I still face a number of far greater battles.
+Yes, I finally got temporary electric service, and my little cabin was up and running... on a 350-foot extension cord.
+I wished I'd thought to request temporary service at the remote transformer years ago!

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.